ssp21/ssp21-spec/ssp21.md

 #### MAC Modes

 MAC session modes are based on some kind of MAC function, like a truncated HMAC.

-The write function of these modes can specified generically in terms of the MAC function (which may internally truncate).
+The write function of these modes can be specified generically in terms of the MAC function.

 ```
 write (key, ad, cleartext) -> payload {